Rules and Regulations

 These limitations are necessary in order to create an agreeable atmosphere on the course and in the clubhouse.
 Adherence to these rules by all members, guests and event participants will maintain the high standards of the Plymouth Country Club.

-There is to be no parking at any time in the rotary in front of the clubhouse; this includes winter months when the course could be closed.
+No parking is allowed at any time in the rotary in front of the clubhouse.
+This includes winter months when the course could be closed.
 This area must be kept clear for emergency vehicles and/or vendor deliveries.

 Mobile devices may be carried for GPS and emergencies only.
-They must be set to silent so as not to disturb other golfers.
+These devices must be set to silent so as not to disturb other golfers.

 Code of Conduct

-All unauthorized people or rules infractions will be reported to the Board of Directors, Director of Golf or Clubhouse Manager.
+All unauthorized persons or rules infractions will be reported to the Board of Directors, Director of Golf or Clubhouse Manager.

-- No member or guest may bring his or her own alcoholic beverages to the Club including Clubhouse and grounds
+- No member or guest may bring his or her own alcoholic beverages to the Club including Clubhouse, course and grounds

 - Dogs and other pets are not allowed on the premises

-- Members are responsible for their guests and to advise guests of all Club regulations
+- Members are responsible for their guests and advising their guests of all Club policies and regulations

 Golf Course Regulations